SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab 2 (Bagian 2).md

 - IT professionals and end users must be trained accordingly.
 - Requires full commitment to DSDM process.
 - Involves progressive development of requirements.

+### Menerapkan DSDM Bila

+- Systems that are time constrained.
+- Systems where requirements can be prioritized.
+- Interactive systems, where functionality is clearly demonstrable at the user interface.
+- Inappropriate for critical-mission projects.